bkeevil/arduino-mqtt/README.md

 # arduino-mqtt
 A lightweight MQTT client library for arduino devices that supports all QoS levels.

-Under construction.
-Connect and disconnect are working so far.
+Under active development.
+CONNECT, CONNACK, SUBSCRIBE, SUBACK and PUBLISH are working.
+Needs testing.